cits5501/cits5501.github.io/assets/lectures/lect02--testing.md

   requirement, that the system meet particular standards for *responsiveness*.

+### Failure examples, cont'd

 If an electronic voting booth should accurately record votes cast, but due to a cosmic ray flipping a bit in memory, 4096 additional votes are counted for one candidate -- that's also a failure.

+Some questions:

+- In this case -- what sort of requirement has the system likely failed to meet: functional or non-functional?
+- Is there any corresponding defect?
+- And is there any reasonable way of preventing or avoiding the failure?

 ### Faults

 Also called *bugs* or *defects*.

-- A *fault* is something in the static artifacts of a system that causes a failure.
+- A *fault* is something in the static artifacts of a system that (when executed or otherwise encountered) will cause a failure.

 \pause